 6.2 “Stranded” costs associated with CDWR forward obligations would be allocated among all customers on an equal cents per kWh basis, subject to a cap on allocation to core customers based on market prices.

-6.3 No allocation of past debt or forward obligations to new or incremental load.
+6.3 No allocation of past debt or forward obligations to new or incremental load served by new or expanded customer-specific generation.

 7. State assistance in resolving the current crisis and bringing SCE to financial solvency could be secured through the use of SCE assets.
-Material disagreement remains over whether this security should be a part of the solution and what should the form of that security.
+Material disagreement remains over whether this security should be a part of the solution and what should be the form of that security.
 Two primary options, however, have been explored.

 Option 1: Direct purchase by the State